Alpha Kappa Alpha Service: 1910 - 1920

 Terrell drew inspiration from Alpha Kappa Alpha Sorority to establish an alumnae organization aimed at addressing the needs of college women committed to enhancing the intellectual and social fabric of their communities.

-This organization was first named The College Alumane Club and is now known as the National Association of University Women.
+This organization was first named The College Alumane Club and is now known as the

 Expansion of Womens' Rights & Cultural Awareness to Campus 1911-